 Vejmelka sharp in Coyotes' 2-1 shootout win over Kings

+“When we scored a goal, I just thought about a win,” Vejmelka said.
+“I just want to make a lot of saves so we could win and we did it.”

-Arizona’s Nick Schmaltz scored on a power play in the first period.
+Arizona’s Nick Schmaltz scored with a two-man advantage in the first period.
 Alex Iafallo evened it on the man advantage in the second, leaving the Coyotes tied heading into the third period for the fifth straight game.

-Nick Bjugstad scored on Arizona's second shot in the shootout after Vejmelk stopped Gabriel Vilardi.
+Nick Bjugstad scored on Arizona's second shot in the shootout after Vejmelka stopped Gabriel Vilardi.
 Arizona's Clayton Keller had a chance to win it, but sent his shot over the goal.

 Vejmelka, who allowed five goals in a loss to Vegas on Wednesday night, finished it off by stopping Adrian Kempe to end the Kings’ four-game winning streak.